Gipsy Moth IV: Background and design

 After being nursed back to health from a suspected lung abscess by his wife, Chichester undertook two single-handed Transatlantic races from Plymouth to New York in 1960 and Plymouth to Newport in 1964 in Gipsy Moth III.
 He won the '60 race and was runner-up in the '64 race.
 During the '64 race he became inspired to challenge the times set by the tea and wool clipper ships.
 The tea clippers took an average of 123 days to make their passage to the East Indies, so Chichester set himself the target of making the passage in 100 days.
 He subsequently wrote his book Along the Clipper Way, which charts the voyage taken by 19th century wool clippers returning from Australia.

 In 1965 Chichester commissioned Gosport-based ship yard Camper and Nicholsons to build the boat, designed by John Illingworth and Angus Primrose.
-Launched in March 1966 with yard number 916, Gypsy Moth IV is 38 ft 6 in on the waterline and 53 ft overall, with a hull constructed of cold-moulded Honduras mahogany.
+Launched in March 1966 with yard number 916, Gipsy Moth IV is 38 ft 6 in on the waterline and 53 ft overall, with a hull constructed of cold-moulded Honduras mahogany.
 The scheduled displacement (to follow Chichester's requirements of maximum weight) was 10.4 tons, after trials increased by 1 ton of added ballast to cope with insufficient righting moment.
 Ketch rigged, she has a sail area of 854 sqft, extendable with a spinnaker to over 1500 sqft.
 The boat incorporated the maximum amount of sail for the minimum amount of rigging, whilst employing tiller based self-steering using design principles established by Blondie Hasler that could enable steerage from the skipper's bunk, essential for solo sailing for a voyage of this length.